Kotlin/dokka/docs/topics/runners/cli.md

      -outputDir "./dokka/html"
 ```

-> Due to an internal class conflict, first pass `kotlin-analysis-intellij` and only then `kotlin-analysis-compiler`,
+> Due to an internal class conflict, first pass `kotlin-analysis-intellij` and only then `kotlin-analysis-compiler`.
-> otherwise it can lead to obscure exceptions such as `NoSuchFieldError`.
+> Otherwise you may see obscure exceptions, such as `NoSuchFieldError`.
 >
 {type="note"}

-Executing the given example should generate documentation in [HTML](html.md) format.
+Executing the given example generates documentation in [HTML](html.md) output format.

-See [command line arguments](#command-line-arguments) for more configuration details.
+See [Command line arguments](#command-line-arguments) for more configuration details.

 ### Running with JSON configuration

-It is possible to configure the CLI runner with JSON.
-In this case, you will need to provide an
+It's possible to configure the CLI runner with JSON.
+In this case, you need to provide an
-absolute/relative path to the JSON configuration file, and  all other configuration options will be parsed from it.
+absolute/relative path to the JSON configuration file.
+All other configuration options are parsed from it.

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar dokka-configuration.json
 ```

-At the very least, you would need the following configuration:
+At the very least, you need the following configuration:
 ```json
 {
   "outputDir": "./dokka/html",